-To assess the value of small businesses to the U.S. economy, we first need to know what constitutes a small business.
-Let's start by looking at the criteria used by the Small Business Administration.
-According to the SBA, a small business is one that is independently owned and operated, exerts little influence in its industry, and (with a few exceptions) has fewer than five hundred employees.158
+To assess the value of small businesses to the Canadian economy, we first need to know what constitutes a small business.
+Let's start by looking at the criteria used by Industry Canada.
+In 2012 Industry Canada defined it: "small business" is firms that have fewer than 100 employees.
+A small business is one that is independently owned and operated, exerting little influence in its industry.